- 1 cup water (70° to 80°)

 - In a bread machine pan, place the water, butter, egg, sugar, salt, seasonings, flour and yeast in order suggested by manufacturer.
 Select dough setting(check dough after 5 minutes of mixing; add 1 to 2 tablespoons of water or flour if needed).

-- When cycle is completed, turn dough onto a lightly floured surface.
+- When cycle is complete, turn dough onto a lightly floured surface.
 Divide dough into 16 portions; shape each into a ball.
 Place 2 in. apart on greased baking sheets.
 Cover and let rise in a warm place until doubled, about 30 minutes.

 - Bake at 375° for 12-15 minutes or until golden brown.
 Brush with butter and sprinkle with coarse salt if desired.
 Remove from pans to wire racks.
 Yield: 16 rolls.